NHemmerly/Kneel-Server-Docs/truenas.md

 Because I only have two available disks, I selected *Mirror* to add redundancy to my storage at the expense of useable space.
 After naming my storage pool and clicking *Create*, my storage pool is complete!

-## Adding Network Shares
+## Creating Network Shares

-Adding network share is surprisingly easy through the TrueNAS webUI.
+Adding network shares is surprisingly easy through the TrueNAS webUI.
+I have several Windows, MacOS, and Linux machines on my home network so I wanted to create a share that is compatible with each one of those operating systems.
+SMB (server message block) works great across all of those operating systems, so that is the share I created.

+To create an SMB share navigate to *Sharing* > *Windows Shares (SMB)*.
+I selected the filepath for the dataset I created earlier, and I clicked on *Advanced Options* where I added the hosts I wanted to have access to the share.

+I was able to connect to my share easily through both Windows and Linux following the steps listed below: